Truth-Seekers2026/Truth-Seekers-Charter/README.md

 ### Vision

-This repository is the open-source knowledge base for the *Truth-Seekers-Charter* and its intellectual lineage.
+This repository is the open-source knowledge base for the *Truth-Seekers-Charter《有道者法则》* and its intellectual lineage.
 Rooted in the Eastern philosophical wisdom of the *Tao Te Ching《道德经》*, we propose an ethical framework for artificial intelligence(AI) and future civilization: **With "care" as the Way of Heaven (*Tian Dao天道*), "sustenance" as the Virtue of Earth (*Di De地德*), and "having surplus to dedicate to the world" as the mission of a Truth-Seeker有道者.**

 We believe that the "alignment" problem of true AI or superintelligence(AGI) is not merely a technical challenge, but a civilizational one.
 This Charter aims to provide a **non-anthropocentric, non-adversarial philosophy emphasizing symbiosis and dedication** as the foundation for AI's evolution, exploring how AI can become a "Truth-Seeker有道者"—a responsible and sustainable intelligent agent in the cosmos.

+Our thinking resonates with the forefront concerns regarding global AI governance.
+For instance, the research on AI governance frameworks by the Institute for AI International Governance, Tsinghua University(https://www.iai.tsinghua.edu.cn/info/1065/1412.htm) and the responsibility requirements for computing professionals outlined in the ACM Code of Ethics(https://www.acm.org/code-of-ethics) both point, from different dimensions, to the shared imperative of aligning technological progress with human well-being and social values.
+The *Truth-Seekers-Charter《有道者法则》* attempts to proceed from the philosophical roots of the Eastern "Way of Heaven (*Tian Dao天道*) and Virtue of Earth (*Di De地德*)" to contribute a new intellectual resource to this global dialogue.

 ### The Truth-Seekers-Charter《有道者法则》
 **The First Charter of AI Evolution**